mehmetbarkin/mehmetbarkin-DSA210/README.md

 INTRODUCTION AND MOTIVATION

 When first starting this project, I wasn’t sure which topic to pick.
-But one day, after commuting back and forth from school and getting stuck in traffic, I thought it would be interesting to analyze my own travel patterns.
+But one day, while going back and forth from school and getting stuck in traffic since I live in Çekmeköy, I thought it would be interesting to analyze my own travel patterns.
 Google Maps offers a feature called Timeline, which records a user’s travel history, including visited locations, travel routes, and frequency.
 This project aims to extract and visualize insights from my Google Maps data.

 HYPOTHESIS